-- Large saute pan or wok and tongs
+- Large saute pan or wok

 - Bowl and whisk if preparing sauce

-Step One: Prepare Your Sauce
+Step One: Prepare Your Sauce and Tofu

 I highly recommend preparing your own stir-fry dressing.
-Store-bought pad thai sauce ingredients often include a lot of sugar and non-vegan fish sauce.
+Store-bought pad Thai sauce ingredients often include a lot of sugar and non-vegan fish sauce.
 Feel free to prepare the spicy almond thai sauce below or choose from Thai Peanut Sauce or Toasted Sesame Ginger sauce!

-To prepare the spicy almond thai sauce simply whisk all of the ingredients together in a bowl.
+To prepare the spicy almond Thai sauce, simply whisk all of the ingredients together in a bowl.

-Step Two: Heat Your Cookware
+Step 3: Heat Your Cookware

 Large skillet, Wok or Cast-Iron Skillet?
 Choose your cookware and heat over high heat and never turn it down.